 As part of the consultation and pre-operative work-up process, you will probably be required to see one of the consultant physicians with a specialist interest in bariatric surgery patients and a dietary plan will be formulated to ensure that you are as nutritionally healthy as is possible prior to the surgery being performed.
 As with most things in life proper planning is the key to success.

-The recovery period following body lift surgery is variable.
-Some patients need minimal support after the first week or so and others will struggle for quite some time.
+The recovery period is variable – some patients need minimal support after the first week or so and others will struggle for quite some time.
 One of the biggest areas that can be problematic is wound breakdown.
-Because the surgery results in a large number of wounds that the body needs to heal simultaneously, there is an increased risk of one or more areas or the wounds breaking down.
-If this were to happen then dressing would be required until the healing process is complete (and this can take quite a few weeks).
+Because the body lift surgery results in a large number of wounds that the body needs to heal simultaneously, there is an increased risk of one or more areas or the wounds breaking down.
+If this were to happen then dressing is required until the healing process is complete (and this can take quite a few weeks).

 Additionally, there is the risk of seroma formation at one or more of the surgical sites and these may require repeated drainage.
-Together with other potential problems (all of which will be discussed in detail at your clinic appointment with Mr MacQuillan) these can delay the time to complete recovery to varying amounts.
-A rough guide to recovery time is total wound healing completed by four to six weeks following surgery, with a full return to pre-operative levels of activity at three to four months.
+Together with other potential problems (all of which will be discussed in detail at your clinic appointment with Anthony) these can delay the time to complete recovery to varying amounts.
+A rough guide to recovery time is total wound healing completed by four to six weeks following surgery, with a full return to pre-operative levels of activity at 3 to 4 months.

 Have a question?